 It is an elemental.
 A giver of life and a destroyer.
 A forest god.

 “He’s the last of the race,” director Guillermo Del Toro said.
 As a child, watching Godzilla films, Del Toro had always wondered why the humans were so intent in killing the beast.
-He continues: “I always said, ‘he’s just destroying a few buildings, why do you kill him?
+“I always said, ‘he’s just destroying a few buildings, why do you kill him?
 He’s extraordinary.’
 I didn’t see it in its human tragedy proportion.
 And I thought the Elemental had that possibility, the Elemental had the possibility of, at some point you’re going to kill it, people are not anymore in danger, are you going to kill him because he’s destroying a city block?
 The Hellboy movies, not unlike Pan’s Labyrinth, are about choice.”

 The Elemental was first conceived by Del Toro in one of his notebooks.
 The first drawing established the main traits of the design, which remained consistent throughout the creation process — such as a crown of mask-like petals wrapping around a central ‘energy ganglion’ defining the creature’s head and suggesting facial features.
 Del Toro’s sketch was passed on to Francisco Ruiz-Velasco, who defined the anatomy of the creature further.
 Once the design was finalized, it was translated into three dimensions by Colin Shulver, who sculpted a series of small-scale maquettes of the Elemental.

-The maquettes served as the base for Double Negative’s computer-generated Elemental, an immensely detailed digital model.
+The maquettes served as the base for Double Negative’s computer-generated Elemental, a highly detailed digital model.
 The Elemental’s scale, in fact, dictated — according to Del Toro — a CG-only effects approach.
 Double Negative CG lead Christophe Ahmand and animation lead Colin McAvoy built the Elemental in two layers — the main body and the covering of moss-like vegetation on the torso.
 The so-called ‘pimp coat’ was added by the digital effects team to enhance the sense of mass the character would necessarily have to convey.

 Among the digital monsters brought to life for Hellboy 2, the Elemental proved to be the most challenging — its size meant that it would not be seen fully in most shots.
 “The process of animating the Elemental was centered around the primary animation principles of line of action, silhouette and negative space,” said Butler.
 “As the size of the creature meant its entire form was not in the frame for most of the sequence, we tried to build appeal in the animation of the creature by focusing on the abstract shapes created in the composition by the flailing tentacles.
 Once we had established the basic poses, we would build on them by animating passes to create weight and dynamism.”